AnnuJoshi/data-interview-prep/company_specific/DoorDash/practice/practice_python.md

 </details>
 <details>
-<summary> Write a function that takes n number of dice/die and returns all possible permutations of result.<br>
+<summary>8.
+Write a function that takes n number of dice/die and returns all possible permutations of result.<br>
 For example, when you have n=2 dice, we want to return: [(1,1), (1,2),(1,3)...(6,5),(6,6)] </summary>

 https://leetcode.com/discuss/post/1515046/doordash-data-eng-tech-phone-screen-by-a-wgmq/